AliceWonderland/Fuzz-App/README.md

 Ended up spending a lot of time doing research on best practices for responsive layout patterns, viewport, resolution, and device best practices, best solutions for css, so did not use an application framework like React.

 Design may not look similar but the skeleton is there.
 Chosen display styles are for ease of reference rather than to translate design.

+Design Process - I coded out various menu displays.
+Played with those to see responsive behaviors.
+Combined all bevaiors into one master nav.

+To see block elements turn on OUTLINE in css line 6.